 Each peripheral MISC shall assign a time-tag to each telemetered event with accuracy such that it shall be possible in ground processing to determine the rate-period during which the event occurred, without ambiguity.

 Context: Assuming (for this discussion) that the highest-cadence rate data is 1 second, then the time-tag for each telemetered event shall be accurate enough to determine the second during which the event occurred, with no ambiguity.

+The time-tagging of events is in fact extremely precise (milliseconds).
+This requirement has been included to remind us to properly book-keep events that are acquired close in time to rate-period accumulation time-boundaries.
+We have solved this issue for previous missions, and just need to carry over the proper procedures to this current mission.

 Rationale/Flowdown: This is a self-imposed requirement.